Vismaya251/railway_complaint_AI/README.md

 ## Packages Required

 1.Frontend & UI

 bash pip install streamlit

 2.AI & NLP

 bash pip install google-generativeai speechrecognition

 3.Audio Processing

 bash pip install sounddevice wave numpy pydub

+## Steps to Set Up & Run the Project
+**1.Create a Jupyter Notebook File**
+- Open Jupyter Notebook and create a new file.
+- Save it as (project_name.py).

+2.Copy & Paste the Code
+Copy the provided Python script and paste it into (project_name.py).

+3.Add Your Gemini API Key
+Locate line 49 in the code and replace the placeholder with your API key.

+4.Save the File
+Press (Ctrl + S) to save your work.

+5.Open Anaconda Prompt
+Launch Anaconda Prompt on your system.

+6.Run the Streamlit App
+Run this command in Anaconda Prompt: bash streamlit run project_name.py

+7.View the Output
+The app will launch in your browser, and you can start using it!